-Ensure your probiotic is not close to expiring.
-As living cultures, you want to make sure you’re ingest these bacteria while they’re alive.
+- Ensure your probiotic is not close to expiring.
+As living cultures, you want to make sure you’re ingesting these bacteria while they’re alive.

-Enteric coating on a probiotic supplement increases the chances of the bacteria surviving a long journey through stomach acid, all the way to the intestines (7).
+- Enteric coating on a probiotic supplement increases the chances of the bacteria surviving a long journey through the stomach acid, all the way to the intestines (2).

 - Choose a probiotic supplement with 10-20 billion CFU strains (or more).

-The potency of a probiotic is measured by it’s CFU, or colony forming unit number.
+- The potency of a probiotic is measured by its CFU or colony-forming unit number.
 This number can range anywhere from 1 billion to 100 billion.
-For adults, the daily recommendation is 10-20 billion CFU’s (8).
-A high quality probiotic also will guarantee a CFU at expiry, which means it will contain at least the amount of bacteria stated on the label when it’s on its last legs.
+For adults, the daily recommendation is 10-20 billion CFUs (3).
+A high-quality probiotic also will guarantee a CFU at expiry.
+It will contain at least the amount of bacteria stated on the label when it’s on its last legs.

 - For long-term supplementation, choose a multiple strain probiotic.

-With a nearly identical name to probiotics, you’d think prebiotics are the same thing, but they’re not.
+You’d think prebiotics are the same with a nearly identical name to probiotics, but they’re not.
 They’re more like the “precursor” to probiotics.

-Prebiotics are found in the fiber of plant foods, and act as food for healthy gut bacteria.
-After all, probiotics are living cultures and need to be fed a healthy diet, too!
-Sometimes called gut fertilizer, prebiotics are necessary for growing a colony of beneficial gut bacteria.
-(10)
+Prebiotics are found in the fiber of plant foods and act as food for healthy gut bacteria.
+After all, probiotics are living cultures and need to be fed a healthy diet!
+Sometimes called gut fertilizer, prebiotics is necessary for growing a colony of beneficial gut bacteria.

-Isn’t it crazy to think that without prebiotics, we wouldn’t have probiotics, and neither you or I would be here?
+Isn’t it crazy to think that we wouldn’t have probiotics without prebiotics, and neither you nor I would be here?

-Since these fibers aren’t digested by the body, they reach the small intestine still in tact and head straight to the colon to be “digested” or fermented by healthy gut bacteria that live there.
-Although this sounds like a recipe for flatulence, prebiotics can actually help control strains of bacteria that cause excessive gas!
-(11)
+Since the body doesn’t digest these fibers, they reach the small intestine still intact and head straight to the colon to be “digested” or fermented by healthy gut bacteria.
+Although this sounds like a recipe for flatulence, prebiotics can help control strains of bacteria that cause excessive gas!

-Prebiotics can be taken in capsule or powdered supplement form.
-You can also get them in your diet by eating more of these foods:
+There are two types of prebiotics: capsules and powdered supplements.
+You can also get them into your diet by eating more of these foods: